CryptoRick-OG/Connect4/README.md

 # My First Project

-I'm a student a Computer Science student at Codecademy.
+I'm a Computer Science student at Codecademy.
 This is my first project in Python.

 ## Connect4
 **Connect 4** is a great 1st project choice because it is a simple game to code on my own at my current coding level.
 This project also features the opportunity to practice my AI skills by building a bot that plays the game *(coming soon!)*